Iszy-HL/Rural-Detention-Project/README.md

-## Rural Detention Project
+## Rural Detention: Are Immigration and Customs Enforcement Facilities Disproportionately Located in Rural Areas?

 Completed for GIS I (Fall 2019) at University of Chicago